 Authority Netiquette Schools

 There are many things that can happen in a school setting that break the rules or laws.
 Cheating among students is common.
-Contact that is not appropriate between teachers and students is another.
+Contact that is not appropriate between coaches and athletes is another.

 Tell On Authority Netiquette